310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/chiaki_2.md

 				<li><a data-tab="1b-r">Possibility 2</a></li>
 			</ul>
 			<div data-tab="1b-n">
-            	{% bubble Chiaki %}
+            	{% bubble Chiaki smile2 %}
               Anzu, don’t look so sad.

               It’s a hero’s duty to make people smile, so please let me fulfill it!

-              So that your smile becomes everyone’s strength…☆
+              So that your smile becomes everyone’s strength…♪
 				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">
-            	{% bubble Chiaki %}
+            	{% bubble Chiaki smug %}
-              It makes me blush to hear you say that so eagerly…♪
+              You're going to make me blush if you say that so eagerly…♪

               But I’m the one who’s indebted to you.
 I’m sure I put a lot of work on you.